Metro... In Dino: Plot

 The film follows the lives of 8 people as they connect with each other and deals with themes of infidelity, abortion, and finding love.
-The story begins with Akash Arya, (software engineer & aspiring singer), Shruti Shukla Arya (former news reporter), and Parth Nakul Sahadev (travel blogger) who have been friends since college meet up in Bengaluru, after long time on holi.
+The story begins with Akash Arya, (software engineer & aspiring singer), Shruti Shukla Arya (former news reporter), and Parth Nakul Sahadev (travel blogger) who have been friends since college, meeting up in Bengaluru after a long time on Holi.
 As they celebrate holi they discuss life struggles.
-Chumki, a confused and unsure private sector employee, also celebrates holi with her friends in Bengaluru and gets so drunk that she mixes up her apartment building name and reaches a flat in another apartment building, (the flat where Parth is to stay during his Bengaluru visit).
+Chumki, a confused and unsure private sector employee, also celebrates Holi with her friends in Bengaluru and gets so drunk that she mixes up her apartment building name and reaches a flat in another apartment building, (the flat where Parth is to stay during his Bengaluru visit).

-After celebrating holi, as Parth was freshening up in bathroom suddenly Chumki barges in to vomit and then passes out.
-After Parth brings her out of bathroom Chumki regains consciousness, and starts screaming at Parth.
-Parth tries to pacify her but suddenly another girl who was supposed to meet him appears and misunderstands everything.
+After celebrating Holi, as Parth was freshening up in the bathroom, suddenly Chumki barges in to vomit and then passes out.
+After Parth brings her out of the bathroom, Chumki regains consciousness, and starts screaming at Parth.
+Parth tries to pacify her, but suddenly another girl who was supposed to meet him appears and misunderstands everything.
 Then Parth tries to explain to Chumki that she is in the wrong apartment.
-When Chumki realizes that, she apologizes and Parth agrees to drop her to her own apartment building.
-Suddenly, Chumki receives a call from her boyfriend/fiancé with whom she is engaged and who is also her colleague.
-Somehow Parth manages to take Chumki to her own apartment building where her fiancé has been waiting for her.
+When Chumki realizes that, she apologizes, and Parth agrees to drop her to her own apartment building.
+Suddenly, Chumki receives a call from her boyfriend/fiancé, with whom she is engaged and who is also her colleague.
+Somehow Parth manages to take Chumki to her own apartment building, where her fiancé has been waiting for her.
 He misunderstands Chumki to be cheating on him with Parth.

-On the other hand, Kajol Ghosh Sisodiya and her husband, Monty Sisodiya, who had a love marriage are undergoing stress in their married life in Pune and their daughter Pihu is disturbed in her own life as well.
+On the other hand, Kajol Ghosh Sisodiya and her husband, Monty Sisodiya, who had a love marriage, are undergoing stress in their married life in Mumbai and their daughter Pihu is disturbed in her own life as well.
 She is unsure whether she likes a boy or a girl, but cannot discuss it with her parents.
-Meanwhile, to pacify her fiancé, Anand that nothing wrong has happened Chumki meets with Parth once again and concocts a story in which Shruti acts as girlfriend of Parth.
-Accordingly, Chumki and Anand meet with Parth and Shruti in a restaurant for office party, where Parth concocts a story that Anand believes.
+Meanwhile, to pacify her fiancé, Anand that nothing wrong has happened, Chumki meets with Parth once again and concocts a story in which Shruti acts as the girlfriend of Parth.
+Accordingly, Chumki and Anand meet with Parth and Shruti in a restaurant for an office party, where Parth concocts a story that Anand believes.